 One common misconception is that older generations have struggled to cross the digital divide.
 But that couldn’t be further from the truth.
 These people have steadily adapted to more than meet the increasing demands of technology.

 Some older employees may be less capable of serving in physically-demanding positions as they age.
 But that doesn’t make them less valuable.
 Evaluate their skill set.
 They may still be excellent performers in less physical positions.

-When considering appropriate positions and exit strategies for your future retirees, part of that could include helping employees develop skills for less-physical roles in your company.
+When considering appropriate positions and exit strategies for your aging workforce, part of that could include helping employees develop skills for less-physical roles in your company.

 Face-to-face, instructor-led training is hard to beat, but can be costly.
 With today’s technology, it doesn’t take much to launch an inexpensive online training platform, webcasts, how-to guides or other innovative learning methods.

 A great way to spread knowledge is through a two-way mentoring program.
 Pair-up your older and younger employees, and encourage them to communicate or work together on projects.
 This allows both employees to share their knowledge and experience.
 It will benefit the whole company and shouldn’t affect your budget.